 The purpose of this document is to clarify the understanding of the assessment process within the school setting.
 The policy applies to the whole school and is to be communicated to and understood by all teachers, students, parents, and administrators.

-Mar Qardakh School seeks to empower the whole person by providing means for academic, social, spiritual and personal development.
+Mar Qardakh School seeks to empower the whole person by providing comprehensive educational methods and means for academic, social, spiritual and personal development.

 Table 1: Beliefs and Practices